Amphibians

 species in Australia

-The ancestors
+The

-of the narrow-mouthed and 'typical' frogs presumably joined us
+of the narrow-mouthed and 'typical' frogs presumably

-relatively recently from southeast Asia, which at
+relatively recently from south-east Asia, which at

-least partly exlains their fart northern distribution, whereas
+least partly explains their fart northern distribution,

-Gondwana, and have had time to spread throughout the continent
+Gondwana, and have had time to spread throughout the

 We unfortunately

-also have an introduced species of Bufonidae - the cane toad - which
+also have an introduced species of Bufonidae - the cane

-has been poisoning native mammals, reptiles and birds that eat it, and
+has been poisoning native mammals, reptiles and birds

-of eastern Australia since its release in the north Queensland
+of eastern Australia since its release in the north

 Further